google/applied-machine-learning-intensive/acs/ac1/_sources/projects/module_b.rst

 Here are the steps you’ll need to complete. **Under each step are sub-bullets detailing questions you need to answer in your report.**

 1. Form a group of no more than 4 people.

-(You may want to form a group with people who are in a similar major or have similar interests as this may make dataset selection easier).
+    -   You may want to form a group with people who are in a similar major or have similar interests as this may make dataset selection easier.

 2. Choose one of the provided datasets.
 If you feel strongly about another dataset that is not included in the list, please make sure to have it approved by the instructor before proceeding.